CLRX/CLRX-mirror/doc/ClrxDisasm.md

 structure of the binaries (kernels and their configuration).
 Output of that program can be used as input to the CLRX assembler if option '--all' will be used.

+A disassembler can detect automatically binary format, bitness of the binary.

 ### Invoking a disassembler

 The `clrxdisasm` can be invoked in following way: